 Why it’s good for kids to get outdoors and get dirty

-Children today spend roughly half an hour a day playing outdoors.
-That’s half the time their parents did!
-Would a bit more time in the fresh air work wonders for our kids?
+Less than one quarter of children spend the recommended 60 minutes a day participating in physical activity.1 Would a bit more time in the fresh air work wonders for our kids?
 If the research is anything to go by, then it’s a firm ‘yes’.

-Serving up a mud pie or two isn’t just good for your little one’s immune system.
-Reams of research also confirms time spent exploring nature’s back garden is essential for establishing the foundations of social, emotional and academic learning, as well as physical development.
+Reams of research confirms time spent exploring nature is essential for establishing the foundations of social, emotional and academic learning, as well as physical development.

-Being out and about in nature is amazing for kids’ state of mind, with research showing it has a capacity to reduce aggression, stress, depressive symptoms and anti-social behaviour.
+Being out and about in nature is amazing for kids’ state of mind, with research6 showing it has a capacity to reduce aggression, stress, depressive symptoms and anti-social behaviour.

 It helps form their executive function

 A well-developed executive function enables kids to plan, prioritise, self-regulate, adapt and multi-task.
 Outdoor play gives kids the freedom to enjoy unstructured time7 where they can practise all of these skills with minimal restrictions.

 It cultivates creativity

 By age 5, 98% of children score at the creative genius level.
 But by age 10 that drops to just 30%8, as play time turns to more technology-focused activities and ultimately decreases.
 Outdoor play has the capacity to reignite kids’ imaginations with a stick that becomes a cooking utensil, a magic wand or a sword.
 Or a challenging tree climb that presents an opportunity to take new risks.